kurrent-io/KurrentDB-Client-NodeJS/docs/api/subscriptions.md

 ## Resolving link-to events

-Link-to events point to events in other streams in EventStoreDB.
+Link-to events point to events in other streams in KurrentDB.
 These are generally created by projections such as the `$by_event_type` projection which links events of the same event type into the same stream.
 This makes it easier to look up all events of a specific type.